 She received her Juris Doctor degree from the University at Buffalo School of Law in 2005.
 She is admitted to practice in New York State and Federal Court for the Western District of New York.
 She concentrates her practice in the areas of plaintiffs' personal injury/negligence and medical malpractice claims.

 She is a member of the Erie County Bar Association, the Women's Bar Association of the State of New York, and the New York State Bar Association.
 Melissa is a graduate of Leadership Buffalo Rising Leaders Class of 2015.
-She currently serves on the Board of Trustees for the Charter School of Inquiry in Buffalo, New York.
+She previously served on the Board of Trustees for the Charter School of Inquiry in Buffalo, New York, from 2015 to 2020.